Sodium citrate from baking soda and citric acid

 Okays!
 Yes, it shouldn't fizz at all when mixed.
 If you start heating it at that final stage that will help get those last "fizzies" out by making the reaction go faster.

 Could someone please offer a quick "Dummies Guide" version of the pros/cons of Sodium Citrate vs just adding Citric Acid?
-I've only just started adding CA to my soaps to combat hard water (they're still curing, so I haven't even tried them yet) and now I'm wondering if I should be using SC instead? :Kitten Love:
+I've only just started adding CA to my soaps to combat hard water (they're still curing, so I haven't even tried them yet) and now I'm wondering if I should be using SC instead? :wtf:

 Cheers,